manjotmb20/Rdatasets/doc/survival/rst/transplant.rst

 Blood type is an important consideration.
-Donor livers from subjects with blood type O can be used by patients with A, B, AB or 0 blood types, whereas an Ab liver can only be used by an AB recipient.
+Donor livers from subjects with blood type O can be used by patients with A, B, AB or 0 blood types, whereas an AB liver can only be used by an AB recipient.
 Thus type O subjects on the waiting list are at a disadvantage, since the pool of competitors is larger for type O donor livers.